 The fungi originated as a distinctive group of unicellular eukaryotes in the Precambrian period (4,600 mya – 541 (+/- 1) mya).
 Recent estimates of the origin of the fungal kingdom based on the analysis of molecular clocks range from 760 million years ago to 1.06 billion years ago.
 The reliability of date estimates based on molecular clocks is dependent upon calibration points derived from the fossil record, which is far from satisfying for the fungi.
 The oldest unambiguous fossils of fungi are described from the Lower Devonian Rhynie chert (400 million years old).
 These fossils show spectacular preservation and include chytrid sporangia and zoospores, zygomycete sporangia, and ascomycete fruit bodies.

-The organisms termed informally as fungus (pl. fungi) are included in the formal and recognized kingdom Fungi, in the classification provided by Whittaker (1969).
+The organisms termed informally as fungi (pl. fungi) are included in the formal and recognized kingdom of Fungi, in the classification provided by Whittaker (1969).

-Fungal systematics and classifications are based on different studies including its genetics, sexual mechanisms, biochemistry, morphology (structures & ultra-structures) etc. Considering that, different schools of scientists classify organisms based on different characters and criteria, the fungal classification also poses the same debate and confusion.
-Besides, over time and with advancement of knowledge in Mycology, especially due to progress of molecular genetic techniques in 1980s, some of the classification schemes considered important before have also become obsolete.
+Fungal systematics and classifications are based on different studies including its genetics, sexual mechanisms, biochemistry, morphology (structures & ultra-structures), etc. Considering that, different schools of scientists classify organisms based on different characters and criteria, the fungal classification also poses the same debate and confusion.
+Besides, over time and with the advancement of knowledge in Mycology, especially due to the progress of molecular genetic techniques in the 1980s, some of the classification schemes considered important before have also become obsolete.